Take Your Seat Banner

 “Love is the bridge between you and everything.”

-Real connection isn’t not being scared at all.
+Real connection is not being fear-free.

 Back to Mindset Mechanics <